 Law Firm of the Year -- Recognizing the law firm that stood out in 2014 through its work in the mid-market M&A realm.

 Dealmaker of the Year Recognizing one deal professional, either on the buy side or the sell side, who emerged as a leader in the space and demonstrated an ability to stay ahead of the curve.

 How do I make submissions?

-The deadline for the most recent round was January 11, 2013.* In the meantime, if you have any questions, please let me know.
+Please fill out our nomination form, located on our website.
+In the meantime, if you have any questions, please let me know.

-Mary Kathleen Flynn, Editor in Chief
+Mary Kathleen Flynn, Editor-in-Chief